nstoik/farm_monitor/README.md

 # Production
 **Make sure to set the appropriate environment variables**

+## Installing Docker and Docker Compose

+To install Docker and Docker Compose, follow the steps from the [Docker Webpage](https://docs.docker.com/engine/install/ubuntu/#install-docker-engine)

+## Using Docker Compose

 To run the farm_monitor in production, execute the following docker-compose command from the root of the project:

 ```bash